 On Android, pop-ups can be automated, since automation is not restricted only to one app at a time.
 The problem, though, might be how to identify the pop-up on screen.
 If a pop-up appears at the launch of your tested app, Appium inspector for example might not be able to bring out the element tree with the information.
 To solve this, you should use

 driver.getPageSource().
 This command outputs the complete DOM, or Document Object Model, tree, which you can use to see all existing elements on the device.
 With this it should be simple to find any pop-up button elements and type them into your automated script as a test step.

 Using Image Recognition to Get Rid of System Notification Popups

 It’s quite common that these system notification dialogs pop up both on Android and iOS – for various reasons.
 One of the great workaround to get click done instantly on these notification dialogs is to trigger image recognition feature for the execution.
-When certain visual element or even part of visual element is shown on the screen, the script will trigger a click on “OK”.
+When a certain visual element or even part of the visual element is shown on the screen, the script will trigger a click on “OK”.
 For example, with the standard Android notification it can be recognized from this visual notification:

 If you are interested to learn how image recognition can help in these kinds of system notification popups, take a look at this blog.

 We’ll be continuing next week with a new topic so stay hungry and keep testing your mobile apps!

 Happy Appium Testing!